History

 September 1992

-In an address to UCI’s Chief Executive Roundtable, Dr. Beckman shares his passion for funding “risky ventures,” or those that government agencies do not typically fund.
+In an address to UC Irvine’s Chief Executive Roundtable, Dr. Beckman expresses his passion for funding “risky ventures,” emphasizing support for projects that government agencies might not typically fund.

 • Laser Microbeam and Medical Program